Campylobacteriosis

 How is Campylobacteriosis typically transmitted?

-Through contaminated food or water, especially undercooked poultry.
+Typically through contaminated food or water, especially undercooked poultry or raw milk.

 Diarrhea, abdominal pain, fever, and nausea.